 After discovering the bank numbers, it is time to analyze the oxygen sensors on the exhaust side.
 Most four-cylinder modern engines use a setup with two sensors, which increases efficiency and helps them comply with emission standards.

-The first one is located between the engine and catalytic converter, and we call it sensor 1 or an upstream sensor.
+The first one is between the engine and catalytic converter, called sensor 1 or an upstream sensor.
 It measures raw exhaust fumes’ composition, and the ECU uses this data to adjust the air-fuel mixture.

 A potential failure of this sensor will impact engine operation and overall performance.